-World Savings Day is celebrated on October 31st.
-This is an important day for everyone who does not know how to save money.
-Often people spend much more than they need to.
-Especially for unnecessary things.
-The purpose of the holiday is to tell the population that it is better to save a small amount than not to do it at all.
+World Savings Day is celebrated on October 31st and is an important day for those who need help in learning how to save money.
+Oftentimes, people spend more money than necessary, especially on unnecessary items.
+The purpose of this holiday is to remind people that it is better to save a small amount than to not save at all.

-- famous millionaires began their journey by saving money and saving it, and only through this path did they become successful;
+- Many millionaires began their journey to success by saving money and investing it.

-- some banks offer a certain percentage on deposits.
-That is, the money lies in the organization and slowly works without your intervention;
+- Some banks offer a certain percentage on deposits, meaning that the money can work for you without your intervention.

-- a direct “relative” of the piggy bank is considered to be a tin can, in which donations were collected in ancient times.
+- A relative of the piggy bank is the tin can, which was used to collect donations in ancient times.

-Start hoarding!
-Learn how to do it more effectively and don’t miss a single day.
-Save money – sort out unnecessary purchases and eliminate them from the list.
-Learn to handle the budget carefully, but do not go too far – there is only one life, and you need to spend it in comfort.
+Start saving money!
+Learn how to do so more effectively and don’t miss a single day.
+Sort out unnecessary purchases and eliminate them from the list.
+Handle your budget carefully, but don’t be too extreme – it’s important to spend life comfortably.